gstackio/gstack-bosh-environment/README.md

 arguments.
 In this regard, getting it right at avoiding duplication is not easy.

-[bosh_env_def]: <./docs/faq.md#what-do-we-mean-by-bosh-environment>
+[bosh_env_def]: <./docs/faq.md#what-do-you-mean-by-bosh-environment>
 [dosh_depl_def]: <./docs/faq.md#how-is-a-bosh-deployment-described>

-### What solution does GBE bring?
+### What solutions does GBE bring?

-The point with GBE is to follow an “infrastructure-as-code“ pattern where a Git repository describes accurately the overall environment that is deployed.
+The point with GBE is to follow an “infrastructure-as-code“ pattern where a Git repository describes accurately the overall things that are deployed.
 BOSH will take care for converging your actual infrastructure towards the *desired state* that is described.

 When it comes to starting this Git repository, GBE helps you organize and